The Making Of Clubhouse

 Relentless performance push: IPC broadcast throttling, App.tsx re-render storm elimination, transcript OOM cap, sync-to-async fs conversion, JSONL parser optimization, PTY write batching, Monaco lazy loading, wake lag elimination.
 Stability fixes for markdown crash, session map leak, and React hooks violations.
 Plugin API v0.7 ships.

-Sessions plugin, workspace API, and the stable release.
+Workspace API, theme API, and the stable release.

 Security hardening and developer experience.